 - INFO 282 Seminar in Library Management

-Sections on advocacy, change management, open access, political advocacy [Select class number and then topic]
+Based on interest: Sections on change management, community leadership, political advocacy, social crisis management: the expanding role of information professionals [Select class number and then topic]

 - INFO 287 Seminar in Information Science

-Sections on hyperlinked library, library services in the digital age, design thinking, innovation and participatory practice in libraries (to include Maker Spaces), Scratch, STEM in libraries [Select class number and then topic]
+Based on interest: Sections on hyperlinked library, user experience, adult literacy, library services in the digital age, design thinking, innovation and participatory practice in libraries (to include Maker Spaces), AI in the Library, Augmented Virtual Reality, Scratch, STEM in libraries, [Select class number and then topic]